 After years of being intrigued by the occasional Spoon song, I finally decided to take the plunge on their latest album.
 All the signs were right: great cover, great title, great song titles.
 Did I mention the great cover?
 This is one of those that makes you yearn for the age of vinyl, that brings you at least three dollars worth of pleasure before you even open it.
 But sooner or later the shrinkwrap comes off and the moment of truth arrives.
 Or the moment of fiction, as it were.

 Gimme Fiction leads off powerfully with “The Beast and Dragon, Adored,” an all-time great opening track: slow-burning, majestically taut, suggesting infinite potential.
 The rest of the album doesn’t quite live up to the promise, but then again it’s hard to see how it could have.
-There are numerous highlights, including “The Two Sides of Monsieur Valentin,” “I Turn My Camera On,” and “The Delicate Place.”
-Even “My Mathematical Mind,” which was never a favorite, sounded damn good when I heard it at the cafe down the street today.
+There are numerous highlights, including “The Two Sides of Monsieur Valentine,” “I Turn My Camera On,” and “The Delicate Place.”
+Even “My Mathematical Mind,” which hasn’t been a favorite, sounded damn good when I heard it at the cafe down the street today.

 The problem is that all these songs put together tend toward the monochromatic; it’s all dark gray, all unresolved tension.
 And while there’s definitely something sexy about so much tension, it translates to foreplay with no payoff.
 Which is OK, I guess, if that’s what you’re into.
 But for me personally, Gimme Fiction is likely to be more valuable as mix fodder than as an entity unto itself.